 Cooper was born and raised in Manhattan, and educated at Horace Mann, Columbia, NEC, and Princeton.
 He also completed studies at the Conservatoire de Nice and Fontainebleau.
 Principal teachers include John Heiss, Steve Mackey, and Paul Lansky.
 Cooper also studied with Barbara White, Betsy Jolas, Chen Yi, John Harbison, Kenneth Koch, Lee Hyla, Michael Gandolfi, Mindy Kaufman, Osvaldo Golijov, Perry Cook, Philip Glass, Philippe Manoury, Robert Ceely, and Toni Morrison, among others.
 For several years, Cooper worked as an assistant to electronic music pioneer Otto Luening, who mentored him in composition, orchestration, and musical life in general.
 The recipient of an Aaron Copland composition fellowship to Tanglewood, Cooper worked as an assistant to Louis Andriessen, and composed and produced incidental music for several acclaimed Shakespeare & Company productions directed by Tina Packer and Daniela Varon: 'A Midsummer Night's Dream,' 'Coriolanus,' 'King Lear,' and 'The Winter's Tale.'
 In addition, Cooper's music was premiered at Tanglewood's Ozawa Hall, at a gala event featuring Mike Wallace, Jane Fonda, David Strathairn, and Marisa Tomei.

-Cooper’s music has been recognized with various awards, commissions, premieres, readings, performances, recordings, showcases, and residencies from Absolute Ensemble, Albany Symphony, Albany Records, ASCAP, Artists International, Avaloch Music Institute, B3+, Cary Trust, Circadia, Electro-Music, ESYO, Engine 27, Femmes Four, Fontainebleau, Goddard-Riverside, Harlem Chamber Players, Imani Winds, ISC, June in Buffalo, Lumina String Quartet, Majestic Brass, Meet the Composer, NARAS, NEA, NEC, NJSO, NY Licorice Ensemble, NYNME, NYYS, National Flute Association, North River Music, Norwalk Youth Symphony, O'Donnell-Green Music and Dance Foundation, Palisades Virtuosi, PBT Open Air Festival, Scotia Festival, Seattle Symphony - Octave 9, Sidra Bell Dance New York, American Composers Orchestra - Sonic Festival, Sweet Plantain String Quartet, Talujon, Tenth Intervention, Two Sides Sounding, Vox Novus 60x60, Walter W. Naumburg Fund, Willets Road School, and Zentripetal Duo, among others.
+Cooper’s music has been recognized with various awards, commissions, premieres, readings, performances, recordings, showcases, and residencies from Absolute Ensemble, Albany Symphony, Albany Records, ASCAP, Artists International, Avaloch Music Institute, B3+, Cary Trust, Circadia, Composers Now, Electro-Music, ESYO, Engine 27, Femmes Four, Fontainebleau, Goddard-Riverside, Harlem Chamber Players, Imani Winds, ISC, June in Buffalo, Lumina String Quartet, Majestic Brass, Meet the Composer, NARAS, NEA, NEC, NJSO, NY Licorice Ensemble, NYNME, NYYS, National Flute Association, New Music USA, North River Music, Norwalk Youth Symphony, O'Donnell-Green Music and Dance Foundation, Palisades Virtuosi, PBT Open Air Festival, Scotia Festival, Seattle Symphony - Octave 9, Sidra Bell Dance New York, American Composers Orchestra - Sonic Festival, Sweet Plantain String Quartet, Talujon, Tenth Intervention, Two Sides Sounding, Vox Novus 60x60, Walter W. Naumburg Fund, Willets Road School, and Zentripetal Duo, among others.
 In 2002, he was appointed to the Liberal Arts faculty of the State University of New York / FIT, where he has created new SUNY General Education Requirement courses in American Music, European-Classical Music, and Latin-American and Caribbean Music.
 In 2014, he also joined the Dance Department faculty of Marymount Manhattan College, where has taught several music courses and worked as a sound designer for the DAW and Mainstage productions.
 In addition, Cooper teaches composition at 92Y School of Music, and music and Shakespeare classes at Greenwich House Senior Center.
 Cooper helped create the community arts program at Goddard Riverside, where he is currently composer-in-residence.
 He is a co-director of the 501(c)(3) chamber music series and record label Composers Concordance, distributed by Naxos.